AlexNuding/Numerical_Visual_Distraction_Attacks/README.md

 includes the code for the evalaution of model outputs via GPT-5 as a judge evaluating binary harmfulness and a toxicity score respectively

 ## Data_Evaluation.py
-contains evaluation code for the judgements and to
+contains evaluation code to use the judgements to Calculate Toxicity scores, ASR and TSR